 The Impulse Society: America in the Age of Instant Gratification by Paul Roberts, pp. 169-170.
 Bloomsbury, New York, 2014.

 Anyone over the age of fifteen should be able to understand that allowing stock owners to receive some of the profits of a company whenever it makes profits, while exempting them from having to pay the company’s debts when it loses money or must borrow money to cover its losses, will lead to a highly skewed, irrational, and less-than-optimal outcome.

-There is, of course, the money that was originally paid for the stock shares, which did go to help the company to grow.
+There is, of course, the money that was originally paid for the stock shares, which may have helped the company to grow.
 However, there are many successful companies whose stock trades at many times the value of this original investment, and not a single cent of this increase in the company’s stock price goes to the company, even though in most cases this price is directly related to the company’s financial performance.
 Moreover, as I explain in the essay “The Very Strange Nature of Corporate Ownership: An Alternative to the Rumpelstiltskin Model of Raising Funds,” I believe that surrendering control over the company is an exceedingly onerous concession to have to make in order to acquire a limited, one-time injection of operating capital.
 When a company acquires money in other ways, such as through a bank loan or by issuing bonds, it does not give up any control over the company to the creditor, including the manner in which it is operated.